-- cancer.
-Uncertainty remains as to how to compare measured air concentrations of formaldehyde to cancer incidence.
+- Uncertainty remains as to how to compare measured air concentrations of formaldehyde to cancer incidence.
 No definitive “high risk” level can be drawn because many other factors besides formaldehyde exposure play a role in the development of cancer.
 In general, however, the lower the level and shorter the duration of exposure, the less risk of cancer and other health effects there are.

 In 1992, the California Air Resources Board (CARB) declared formaldehyde a “toxic air contaminant,” meaning that there is no safe level of exposure.
 In June 2004, the International Agency for Research on Cancer (IARC) reclassified formaldehyde from “probably carcinogenic to humans” to “carcinogenic to humans,” specifically concerning nasopharyngeal (upper throat) cancer, while the National Toxicology Program (NTP) continues to classify formaldehyde as “reasonably anticipated to be a carcinogen in humans” for nasopharyngeal cancer.

 - Use exterior-grade pressed-wood products (lower-emitting, because they contain phenol resins, not urea resins).